wuhuxiao/img_viewer/readme.md

 as we have visualization pngs for each layer, normally we would compare the pngs at different level, \
 such as in each layer, the comparison of different method, \
 or for the exact method, the changes over different layer. \
-we just using streamlit for visualization and sharing as service.
+we just use streamlit for visualization and sharing as service.
 ```bash
 streamlit run .\viewer.py --server.address 127.0.0.1 --server.port 8501
 streamlit run .\viewer_per_compare.py --server.address 127.0.0.1 --server.port 8502